ci1xgk/Fellowship_Webpage/Merewether1-5.md

-#### Water depth output data file (`.stage`)
+#### Water depth and velocity output data file (`.stage`)

-This file specifies the locations of points (in X and Y coordinates) where the model generates a time series output of water depth.
+This file specifies the locations of points (in X and Y coordinates) where the model generates a time series output of water depth and velocity.
-For each location specified in this file, the water depth values (in meter) will be written in a file with the extension of `.stage`, at each `massint` interval specified in `.par` file.
+For each location specified in this file, the water depth (in meter) and velocity (in meter per second) values will be written in two files with the extensions of `.stage` and `.velocity`, respectively.
+These data will be written at each `massint` interval specified in `.par` file.

 The format of the file is as follows:

 - Line 1.
-Number of points at which water depth output time series are required
+Number of points at which water depth and velocity output time series are required

 - Line 2.
 X and Y coordinate of 1st point